Audacious 3.4 on Ubuntu 13.04: no gapless playing with ALSA output

 Thank you for this great software, and thank you in advance for the help!

-#5 Updated by Luca Rossetto Casel 5 months ago
+#5 Updated by Luca Rossetto Casel about 9 years ago

 I set Audacious to send the sound directly to the hw: device, without passing by dmix; but I tried to use dmix too, and the problem remained.

 I use Audacious prevalently as a CD player, but I made some test with other formats, with different sample rates, etc.: I could notice no differences, the bug remained.

 As a further test, I tried to send the signal to ALSA through Jack: the gap is considerably reduced, nearly unnoticeable, but still present.